Hendryboyz/aws/serverless/Lambda.md

 * Using aliases you can invoke a function with the alias without having to know which version of the function is being referenced
 * Static ARNs but can point to any version of the same function
 * Split traffic traffic between Lambda versions
+  * Can NOT split traffic with $latest, instead create an alias to latest

 ### Benefits
 * Easier deployment workflow and management of stages